treeherder/yasnac/README.md

 ---

+## motofile

+A program for sending, receiving, deleting, and listing files on an ERC-series robot.
+There are options that enable both local and remote overwriting of files (which are disabled by default); also options for changing the format of file list output.

+### Usage

+	usage: motofile [-h] [--overwrite] [-s [SEPARATOR]] [-d] {list,get,put,delete} [filename]

+	Get or put files on a YASNAC ERC series robot

+	positional arguments:
+	  {list,get,put,delete}
+	                        Specifies the file operation to be performed: "list" prints a list of files on the robot, "get" or "put" transfer the named file, "delete" removes the named file from the robot
+	  filename              The name of the file to get, put, or delete

+	optional arguments:
+	  -h, --help            show this help message and exit --overwrite           Allow new files to overwrite existing files with the same name
+	  -s [SEPARATOR], --separator [SEPARATOR]
+	                        When listing files, print them separated by the given argument, or null if you specify 0.
+The default separator is newline.
+	  -d, --debug           Enable transaction debugging output

+### Examples

+List files on the robot:

+	motofile list

+Get or put a file on the robot:

+	motofile get DEMO.JBI
+	motofile get DEMO.JBR
+	motofile --overwrite put DEMO.JBI

+Delete a file from the robot:

+	motofile delete DEMO

+---

 ## motocommand

 A program for issuing system control commands to an ERC-series robot.
 For example: `motocommand "SVON 1"` can be used to power up the robot's servo motors.